 Beer and cider are the stars of the show at Embark Craft Ciderworks.
 My faves were the blueberry peach cider and Dreamsicle: The Tropics.
 Try a flight to see which ones you like.
-I tried to drink as much cider as I could in the region since that is what they are known for.
+I tried to drink as much cider as I could in the region since they are known for it.

 9. New Hope Mills, Auburn

-New Hope Mills is a third generation food store that’s been serving upstate New York for almost 200 years.
-Known for their yummy pancakes, with dozens of varieties (like birthday cake or gingerbread) and toppings, the restaurant is located in an 1823 water-powered flour mill.
-The mill is no longer operational, but is on the National Register of Historic Places.
+New Hope Mills is a third-generation food store serving upstate New York for almost 200 years.
+It is known for the yummy pancakes and offers several varieties, like birthday cake and gingerbread, plus many toppings.
+New Hope Mills is an 1823 water-powered flour mill, which is no longer operational but is on the National Register of Historic Places.

-New Hope Mills is part of the Finger Lakes Sweet Treat Trail.
-Besides food, enjoy the huge selection of coffee, smoothies, shakes, cider, tea, lemonade, and speciality drinks.
+This restaurant is part of the Finger Lakes Sweet Treat Trail.
+Besides food, enjoy the vast selection of coffee, smoothies, shakes, cider, tea, lemonade, and specialty drinks.
 We both had hot chocolate, served in these heavy stoneware mugs, that was decadent and rich.

 10. Glen Iris Inn, Castile

-Howard and I actually joined other friends at the Glen Iris Inn and got to sample several dishes, all which were fantastic.
-I started with traditional French Onion Soup, rich and creamy.
-My main course was Angel in Heaven, an angel hair pasta dish with proscuitto, spinach, pine nuts, and sundried tomatoes.
-Talk about fabulous, it was an amazing dish!
-The ingredients worked so well together.
+Howard and I joined other friends at the Glen Iris Inn and sampled several dishes.
+I ordered the traditional rich-tasting French Onion Soup.
+Angel in Heaven, an angel hair pasta dish with Proscuitto, spinach, pine nuts, and sundried tomatoes, was my main course.
+Talk about fabulous; it was so good!
+The ingredients combination worked so well together.
 I loved the crunch of the pine nuts against the soft pasta and spinach.
 My friends raved about the Beef on Weck, slow-cooked Pot Roast, and the Monte Cristo Sandwich with raspberry preserves.

 11. North Branch Inn, North Branch

-Located, coincidentally, in the North Branch Inn, the restaurant of the same name is known for amazing cuisine in the Sullivan Catskills.
-Using simple ingredients and a well-versed chef, North Branch Inn creates amazing culinary delights and desserts.
+The North Branch Inn is known for its exceptional cuisine in the Sullivan Catskills.
+Using simple ingredients and a well-versed chef, North Branch Inn creates terrific culinary delights and desserts.

 Communal dining is popular here at this farm-to-table establishment.
 The cocktail menu was highly impressive and our drinks helped us wash down two delicious appetizers; Freekah (zucchini, mushroom, sunny-side-up egg, and cider reduction) and Smoked Trout Dip.
 Howard and I both raved about how interesting, healthy, and tasty the Freekah was.
 We had never tried anything like it before.

-For dinner, Howard and I had the Dry Aged Ribeye (duck-fat potato and haricotverts), and the Ravioli.
-My ravioli was stuffed with goat cheese, zucchini, and herbs; it was delectable!
-This is a chic restaurant with a most-established culinary team that is sure to please any palate.
+For dinner, Howard had the Dry Aged Ribeye (duck-fat potato and haricot verts), and I chose the goat cheese, zucchini, and herb-filled Ravioli.
+They were both outstanding.
+The North Branch Inn is a chic restaurant with a most-established culinary team that can please any palate.

 12. Prison City Pub & Brewery, Auburn

-This fun-filled restaurant in downtown Auburn is inside of the historic Armory Building.
-Prison City Pub & Brewery produces and serves award-winning craft beer, which pairs perfectly with the pub grub on the menu.
+This fun-filled restaurant in downtown Auburn is inside the historic Armory Building.
+Prison City Pub & Brewery produces and serves award-winning craft beer, which perfectly pairs the pub grub on the menu.

-For my lunch dish, I had the popular Abundance Bowl, with roasted veggies, quinoa, goat cheese, and sunflower seeds.
+I had Prison City’s famous Abundance Bowl for my lunch dish, with roasted veggies, quinoa, goat cheese, and sunflower seeds.
 The salad bowl came with a freaking nom maple ginger vinaigrette.
-I truly felt so good after eating this tasty, yet healthy dish…adulting, my friend.
+I truly felt so good after eating this tasty yet healthy dish…adulting, my friend.

 13. Big Tree Inn, Geneseo

-Located in a haunted, historic inn, Big Tree Inn’s onsite restaurant is available for outside patrons as well as hotel guests.
+Located in a haunted, historic inn, Big Tree Inn’s onsite restaurant is available for outside patrons and hotel guests.
 Though the inn was built in 1833, Big Tree Inn’s menu is anything but dated.

 Howard and I started our meal off with a flatbread (really great option!) and Julia’s French Onion Soup.
-I ate a lot of French Onion soups on my New York road trip and this was the best one.
+I ate many French Onion soups on my New York road trip, and this was the best one.

 14. XIX Cafe, Seneca Falls

-This modern and stylish restaurant in Seneca Falls follows the women’s movement in its theme with Warhol style, cool framed artwork, showcasing great female leaders.
+In Seneca Falls, this modern and stylish restaurant follows the women’s movement in its theme with Warhol style, cool framed artwork, showcasing great female leaders.
 The bright and cheery atmosphere at XIX Cafe is a great place to enjoy a cup of coffee, a meal, or catch up on your social media over breakfast or lunch.

-XIX Cafe’s careful approach to quality ingredients and tasty spins on every day items was much appreciated.
+I so appreciated XIX Cafe’s careful approach to quality ingredients and tasty spins on everyday items.
 Wait till you get a load of the pastries, desserts, and cookies offered at XIX Cafe!
 Your eyes may pop out of your head!

 15. Bully Hill Vineyards Restaurant, Hammondsport

-Bully Hill is one of the most eclectic wineries in the Finger Lakes region, with a great restaurant overlooking Keuka Lake and the beautify countryside.
-The Bully Hill Vineyards Restaurant is tastefully decorated and the menu, enticing.
-You order from a counter and the food is delivered to your table.
+Bully Hill is one of the most eclectic wineries in the Finger Lakes region, with a great restaurant overlooking Keuka Lake and the beautiful countryside.
+The Bully Hill Vineyards Restaurant is tastefully decorated, and the menu enticing.
+You order from a counter, and the food is delivered to your table.

 Howard and I found the menu to have plenty of choices, ranging from casual handhelds to more intricate hot meals.
 Howard jazzed up the Bully Hill Salad with a piece of grilled chicken and had a tasty cup of Corn Chowder.
-I chose a burger, which was cooked to perfection, and raved about by everyone in our party.
-The burgers were so huge that they quickly became knife and fork eats due to the sheer size of them.
-Note: the cheese was melted so beautifully on the burger that each dish was Instagram picture perfect.
+I chose a burger cooked to perfection and raved about by everyone in our party.
+The burgers were so huge that they quickly became knife and fork eat due to the sheer size, and the cheese was melted perfectly.

 Enjoy your lunch with a glass of Bully Hill wines such as Love My Goat, Chardonnay Elise, or Sweet Walter Pineapple.
-Bully Hill offers one of the best views we had on our entire trip and was definitely worth a visit.
+Bully Hill offers one of the best views we had on our entire trip and was worth visiting.

 16. The Stockton Hotel, Stockton

 Stockton is a small town in upstate New York.
-A 1812 log tavern known for its haunted history, The Stockton Hotel, hotel turned modern restaurant, is definitely worth a stop.
-While there, grab lunch from the restaurant and bar that casually serves fish & chips, sandwiches, burgers, salads, and other pub fare.
+An 1812 log tavern known for its haunted history, The Stockton Hotel, the hotel turned modern restaurant, is worth a stop.
+While there, grab lunch from the restaurant and bar that casually serves fish & chips, sandwiches, burgers, salads, and other pub fares.

-The Stockton Hotel is a nice place for watching sports, chatting with the guests at the bar, and having a good meal for an affordable price.
+The Stockton Hotel is an excellent place for watching sports, chatting with the guests at the bar, and having a good meal for an affordable price.

 17. Yanni’s Gyro Express Cafe, Monticello

-Looking for amazing Greek eats?
+Were you looking for delicious Greek eats?
 We discovered a fantastic option in Monticello.
 At Yanni’s Gyro Express Cafe, you’ll be greeted by the friendliest staff and a welcoming sit-down restaurant.

 Howard and I were not hungry enough for starters and a meal, but it sure was hard to pass up the chipotle red pepper hummus and baba ghanoush.
 Yanni’s had my favorite Greek dish, Moussaka, with a Mediterranean herb-seasoned meat, and the taste delivered a powerful punch.
 It was so flipping good.
 My dish came with a small Greek salad tossed with a zesty homemade dressing.

-We really enjoyed our meal at Yanni’s Gyro Express Cafe and the curb appeal is remarkable.
+We enjoyed our meal at Yanni’s Gyro Express Cafe; the curb appeal is remarkable.

 Decadent Dining Travels

 Our memorable dining experiences in upstate New York covered a wide range of foods, restaurants, and tastes.
-This was one of the best parts of our trip as we tasted regional specialities and met local people.
+The food alone was one of our trip’s best parts as we tasted regional specialties and met local people.

-I highly suggest stepping out of your comfort zone when visiting a new area to gage a bit about the geographic location through the tastes of the food grown and sourced there.
-New York did a great job of using local products when necessary; a big draw for foodies.
+I highly suggest stepping out of your comfort zone when visiting a new area to gauge a bit about the geographic location through the tastes of the food grown and sourced there.
+New York did a great job of using local products when necessary, a big draw for foodies.